 Join a growing network of sustainable, conscious consumers

-Thunder Bay Community Economic Development Commission has launched a NEW funding program to support the installment of Electric Vehicle(EV) charging stations in Thunder Bay.
+Thunder Bay Community Economic Development Commission has relaunched the Plug-in Thunder Bay funding program to support the installment of Electric Vehicle(EV) charging stations in Thunder Bay.

 This funding will be delivered through cost-sharing contribution agreements for eligible projects that will help meet the growing charging and refueling demand.